HMS Edinburgh (16): Sinking

 Edinburgh cast off the tow, so that she started to sail in circles.
 Although her guns were in disarray, she fired on the attacking German ships.
 Edinburgh's second salvo hit Hermann Schoemann, leaving her in a sinking condition.
-Edinburghs escorts drove off Z24 and Z25, but she was struck by a torpedo that had missed another ship.
-The torpedo struck Edinburgh amidships, exactly opposite the first torpedo hit from U-456.
+Edinburghs escorts drove off Z24 and Z25 but she was struck by a torpedo that had missed another ship.
+The torpedo struck Edinburgh amidships, opposite the first torpedo hit from U-456.
 She was now held together only by the deck plating and keel, which was likely to fail at any time, so the crew abandoned ship.
 Gossamer took off 440 men and Harrier about 400.
 Two officers and 56 ratings were killed in the attacks.
 The vigorous action of the minesweepers led the Germans to mistake the power of the force they were facing.

-Harrier tried to scuttle Edinburgh with 4 inch gunfire, but 20 shots did not sink her.
+Harrier tried to scuttle Edinburgh with 4-inch gunfire, but twenty rounds did not sink her.
 Depth charges dropped alongside also failed.
 Finally, Foresight sank Edinburgh with her last torpedo (the others having been expended against the German destroyers), the torpedo being fired by David Loram (later to become Vice-Admiral Sir David Loram).

 Gold salvage

-On the return journey, Edinburgh was carrying 4.5 LT of gold bullion back to the UK.
-The consignment, which had a value of about £1.5 million sterling in 1942 (£ million in without taking into account the increase in the value of gold), was a partial payment by the USSR for the supplies of war material and military equipment from the Western Allies.
-In total the ship had 465 gold ingots in 93 wooden boxes stored in the bomb-room just aft of where the first torpedo - fired from U-456 - struck.
+On the return journey, Edinburgh was carrying 4.5 LT of gold bullion back to Britain.
+The consignment, which had a value of about £1.5 million sterling in 1942 (£ million in without taking into account the increase in the value of gold) was part-payment by the USSR for the supplies of war material and military equipment from the Western Allies.
+The ship had 465 gold ingots in 93 wooden boxes stored in the bomb-room just aft of where the first torpedo, fired from U-456, struck.

 Nine years after the Second World War, the British government offered the salvage rights on Edinburgh to the British salvage company, Risdon Beazley Ltd., in 1954.
-However the project was put on hold due to strained political relations with the Soviet Union.
+The project had to wait because of strained political relations with the Soviet Union.
 In 1957, the wreck was designated as a war grave, which further complicated any recovery attempts because of the limitations in salvage techniques of the era.
 In the late 1970s, the British government became increasingly anxious to recover the gold; not only because of its value but also because there was a growing concern that the wreck might be looted by unscrupulous salvagers or by the Soviet Union.

-In the early 1980s, seasoned diver Keith Jessop's company Jessop Marine, with the full guidance and support of Wharton Williams Ltd – a leading global diving company, and OSA – a specialist shipping company, won a contract to attempt a recovery.
-Cutting into the wreck by divers was deemed more appropriate for a war grave than the traditional 'smash and grab' explosives-oriented methods.
+In the early 1980s, seasoned diver Keith Jessop's company Jessop Marine, with the full guidance and support of Wharton Williams Ltd – a global diving company, and OSA – a German specialist shipping company, won a contract to attempt a recovery.
+Cutting into the wreck by divers was deemed more appropriate for a war grave than the traditional 'smash and grab' explosives methods.
 The consortium of specialist companies for the project was then formed: Wharton Williams as managers, OSA and Decca.
-This group was contracted to Jessop Marine to attempt a recovery of the gold from the bomb room of the Edinburgh.
+This group was contracted to Jessop Marine to attempt a recovery of the gold.